arpansahu/common_readme/AWS Deployment/nginx.md

     Again you will be asked domain name and here you will use *.arpansahu.me. and second domain you will use is arpansahu.me.

-    Now, you should be having a question in your mind that why we are generating ssl for arpansahu.me separately.
+    Now, you should have a question in your mind about why we are generating SSL for arpansahu.me separately.
-    It's because Let's Encrupt does not include base doamin with wildcard certificates for subdomains.
+    It's because Let's Encrypt does not include base domain with wildcard certificates for subdomains.

-    After running above command you will see a message similar to this
+    After running the above command you will see a message similar to this

     ```
     Saving debug log to /var/log/letsencrypt/letsencrypt.log
     Please enter the domain name(s) you would like on your certificate (comma and/or